The History department, along with the College of Letters and Science, offers scholarships for both undergraduate and graduate level students.

-- A student who will be a sophomore, junior or senior at the beginning of the Fall 2018 term with an intended or declared major in History.
+- A student who will be a sophomore, junior or senior at the beginning of the Spring 2019 term with an intended or declared major in History.
 Preference will be given for declared majors.

 - Demonstrated financial need as shown on the FAFSA.

 - Demonstrated academic achievement with a minimum GPA of 2.75.

 - A student from a historically underrepresented minority group (African American, American Indian, Southeast Asian, and Hispanic Latino or students of mixed race that includes two or more of these categories).

 Applications are being accepted through November 20, 2018.
 Click here to apply.